 - Phone: 734-429-1131

-Thursday is Preschool Day!
-Kids ages 2-plus get in for only $5 (9 a.m.-2 p.m.) and enjoy kiddy rides and activities with Ann Arbor Hands-On Museum.
-Regular admission and rides pick up at 2 p.m.
-Don't miss the livestock auction and SJO Motorcross, both at 7 p.m.
+Saturday is Children's Day!
+Bring your kiddos for a day full of fun rides, entertainment and school-age activities, or head out on Thursday for Preschool day.
+Kids 2 and up get in for $5 (9 a.m.-2 p.m.).
 Friday is Ladies' Day, when gals ages 11-plus get in for $5 (until 1 p.m.).
-On Saturday, check out the Super Stock, Modifieds and Tractor Pullers at 7 p.m. (costs additional $5), and local music faves Fiddlers ReStrung play at 7:30 p.m.
-On Labor Day, everyone gets in free – and there's an antique cement slab tractor pull at 9 a.m., and the midway opens at 1 p.m.
+On Saturday, check out the Super Stock, Modified and Tractor Pullers at 7 p.m. (costs additional $5) and performances by the Chicago Honey Bears.
+On Labor Day, everyone gets in free – and there's an antique cement slab tractor pull at 9 a.m., while the midway opens at 1 p.m.

 - Cost: free/general, $20/ride wristbands